okarabulut07/pokemonWar/README.md

 # pokemonWar

-#fight with some other pokemons.
+Fight with some other pokemons.